bbc/tams/docs/appnotes/0009-storage-label-format.md

 Finally, a more generic "store name" parameter is useful for human identification of stores, and for distinguishing stores which are otherwise identical.

-In summary; we must signal storage provider, region, availability zone, storage type, and store name.
+In summary; we must signal storage provider, storage time, and store name.
+However we may also need to add the optional parameters of region, and availability zone.
 We cannot, unfortunately, signal any of these in consistently named and universally comparable ways.
 But we can specify a schema which allows a client to consistently decide which pieces of information are important to it.